EdCheriee/sensor_fusion_course/Camera/SFND_3D_Object_Tracking/Results.md

 <br/><br/>
 <em><strong>NOTE: All values that were reported as 'nan' by TTC were put as -1 in the graphs.</em></strong>
 <br/><br/>
-From the graphs above it can be seen that HARRIS and FAST detectors performed the worst as they had the biggest jumps in TTC as well as most 'nan' values when calculating the TTC.
-This is a result of failing to find matching keypoint pairs in the bounding box that are not the outliers.
+From the graphs above it can be seen that HARRIS, ORB and FAST detectors performed the worst as they had the biggest jumps in TTC as well as most 'nan' values when calculating the TTC.
+This is a result of failing to find matching keypoint pairs in the bounding box that are not the outliers, because the bounding box itself is not limited on the vehicle shape.
 Similarly could be the case in high TTC calculation because the selected keypoint pair for TTC calculation was not from the ego car but from other part of the environment that managed to get included in the bounding box.
 This is particularly the case in ORB and SIFT detectors as in some cases the TTC goes beyond 80s!.
+AKAZE detector showed more or less consistent output, however, compared to Lidar TTC, the TTC values are almost double per each image pair.
+<br/><br/>
-Additionally, compared to Lidar TTC, the jumps are far more significant and show the unreliability of using this approach for the constant velocity model.
+Compared to Lidar TTC, the jumps are far more significant and show the unreliability of using this approach for the constant velocity model.
 Nevertheless, the most consistent pair of detector+descriptor is SHITOMASI detector with SIFT descriptor.